bruneaug/DShield-SIEM/README.md

 The script is kept in: ~/scripts but can be put where you want.
 The cronjob runs every hour

 # Dump the cowrie web logs every hours
+The weblogs are parsed by a cronjob every hour and saved in the honeypot administrator account directory (i.e. ~/webhoneypot) and sent by Filebeat to ELK.

 1 * * * * /home/guy/scripts/webhoneypot.sh  > /dev/null 2>1&

 # Ubuntu Setup

-- Minimum 8 GB RAM
+- Minimum 8+ GB RAM
+  - If the amount of RAM assigned to each containers (see below) is more than 2GB, consider increasing the server RAM capacity.
 - 4-8 Cores
-- Minimum 40 GB Separate partition for /var/lib/docker
+- Minimum 40 GB partition assigned to /var/lib/docker

 1. Have setup filebeat per Install & Configure Filebeat on Raspberry Pi ARM64 to Parse DShield Sensor Logs [2] up to the Setup Logstash Collection & Parsing
 2. Install docker